1937 in the Spanish Civil War: January–March

 A Nationalist army approaches Málaga.
 The situation in Málaga epitomizes the worst conditions existing in the Republican zone: perhaps 600 hostages are held on a prison ship in the harbor, and groups of them are shot in reprisal for the air raids over the port.
 The sailors' committees in the fleet and the city administration are divided in mortal rivalry between the CNT and the Communist Party of Spain.
 Like all Republican cities, there is no anti-aircraft defense.
 Its militiamen, mostly anarchists, and not yet reorganized into the new Popular Army, built no trenches or roadblocks, because they consider this cowardice.
 The government assigns Colonel Villalba, a professional officer, to organize the defense, but without guns to place on the heights, without ammunition to give his soldiers, and without the slightest possibility of controlling the rivalries within the city, there is virtually nothing he can do.
-The invading force consists of some 10,000 Moors, 5,000 Requetés (right-wing militiamen), 5,000 Italians and plentiful supplies of trucks and artillery.
+The invading force consists of some 10,000 Moroccans, 5,000 Requetés (right-wing militiamen), and 5,000 Italians, with plentiful supplies of trucks and artillery.
 They have only a few tanks and planes, but they can use these with maximum effectiveness in the virtual absence of effective deterrents.